Exploring Career Choices

 Dr. Martha Cohen School operates on a day A/B schedule.
 Monday and Wednesday are day A and on this day every class takes part in our CTF program.
 Tuesday and Wednesday are Day B, during this time students choose option classes to take part in.

-Options – Art, drama, media design, construction, food (culinary arts), band
+In grade 7 to 9 students choice from a variety of courses such as: Options – Art, drama, media design, construction, food (culinary arts), band

 The band program does not require previous musical experience.
 If you are interested in joining band as a beginner in grade 9, please discuss with Ms. Manning.
 Students will learn basic instrumental technique with an emphasis on theory, note reading, and performance.
 Students will perform in a variety of settings throughout the school year, and will have the opportunity to participate in extracurricular music ensembles such as jazz band, choir, touring band, and ukulele club.
 The DMCS band program emphasizes teamwork, sense of community, collaboration, discipline, resiliency, and most important, lifelong enjoyment of music.
 There is a $25 course fee for all students and a $100 instrument rental fee for students using DMCS instruments.